greg-healy/super_nerds_backend/README.md

 If you install any additional dependencies, be sure to push your update Pipfile as well.

 To run the app, enter the virtual environment with `pipenv shell`.
+To leave the shell type `exit`.

 Type `flask run`.
 It should begin running on localhost:5000.